hotkit/fost-dev/README.markdown

 The main command is `./dev`.
 It takes a number of options that control what is going to be done and how it is done.
 The general form of the command is:

-    ./dev libraries options platform actions
+    ./dev <libraries> <options> <platform> <actions>

 ## Libraries ##

-Most of the libraries are still only in the `fost` collection, but fost-aws has also been split out to `aws`.
+Most of the libraries are still only in the `fost` collection, but they're getting split out.
+There is also a new `f5` grouping for the Fost 5 libraries and `allprojects` which includes everything.

 ## Options ##